s2lsoftener/PuyoGuides/docs/tutorial/basics.md

 ## Your First Chain
 Now that you've seen what chains are supposed to be like, let's try to make one on our own.

-If you connect four Puyos of the same color, they'll pop right away and you'll only get a 1 Chain.
-To make a longer one, we need to temporarily separate the group of four with other colors.

 <Slideshow :importedData="
   [{fieldData: '0000000000000000000000000000000000000000000000000000000000000000000000R0000RR0',
     shadowData: '000000000000000000000000000000000000000000000000000000000000000000000000000000',